nrwl/nx/docs/angular/getting-started/getting-started.md

 nx list
 ```

-This will output a list of all the collections you have just added, alongside some that Angular comes with out of the box like `@schematics/angular`.
+This will output a list of all the plugins you have just added, alongside some that Angular comes with out of the box like `@schematics/angular`.

-To list the capabilities within a specific collection :
+To list the capabilities within a specific plugin :

 ```bash
 nx list @nrwl/web
 ```

 This will list all the capabilities in the `@nrwl/web` collection.

+`nx list` will also output a list of Nrwl-approved plugins that you may want to consider adding to your workspace.

 ## Creating an application